 If you do not show how your studies connect to your field of study, then your essay is essentially a failure.
 Your task is to introduce your subject within a specific study and then narrow it down to your argument.
 In conclusion, you must show how your argument traces back to the bigger picture.
 If you fail to do so, you will most certainly get a bad grade.

 Essays are not merely a polished presentation of successful results.
 Those are one-sided, manipulative, and biased papers with a corporate agenda.
 Don’t confuse the two.
 In an essay, you must present both your successes and failures in obtaining results.
 If you’ve mixed two strange chemicals in a lab hoping to get gold, but they exploded — say it.
 You might be saving lives.

 To make a reasonable conclusion, you must make sure the reader is on the same page with you.
 It’s what summaries are for.
 If you skip the summary, your professor will skip right to the C grade.

 Research Paper Conclusion Example

 That’s pretty much everything you need to know about how to summarize a research paper.
 There are two things left: to take a look at the research paper conclusion example and to write one.
-Click on the button to download the example.

 Writing Help from the Professional Team